 WonderLab invites guests of all ages to learn the basic elements of coding or programming in an open learning environment.
 The space includes playful components such as Code-a-pillar, Cubetto, Osmo, and Dot and Dash, in addition to a Scratch workbench, where patrons can program interactive stories, games, and animations.
 Additionally, the exhibit features an art installation, Racing Electrons, by Jacob R. Smith.

-The Butterfly Garden & Bug Zoo (Closed beginning August 15, 2017 for the transition to our new pollinator garden.
-Will reopen in the fall.)
+The Butterfly Garden & Bug Zoo (Closed for the transition to our new pollinator garden.
+Will reopen in the spring.)

-The Butterfly Garden at the Science Museum of Western Virginia will be closing on August 15, 2017, for the transition from an exotic butterfly habitat to a native pollinator garden.
-The Hidden Garden will open this fall with a variety of local butterflies and flowering plants.
+The Butterfly Garden at the Science Museum of Western Virginia is currently closed for the transition from an exotic butterfly habitat to a native pollinator garden.
+The Hidden Garden will open this spring with a variety of local butterflies and flowering plants.

-Beginning on August 15 and continuing throughout the time that the garden is closed for renovations, Science Museum visitors will be offered a butterfly garden rain check with their paid admission so that our guests will be able to return and enjoy our new Hidden Garden this fall.
+Throughout the time that the garden is closed for renovations, Science Museum visitors will be offered a butterfly garden rain check with their paid admission so that our guests will be able to return and enjoy our new Hidden Garden this spring and summer.

 Explore the scientific method of engineering with our larger-than-life foam blocks, fantastic paper airplane launchers, and an amazing gravity-driven obstacle course in Design It!
 Build It!
 Test It!
 Feel the rumble of recycling steel in Steel Dynamics’ Renewed by Fire.
 These interactive exhibits feature technologies that were developed or are in use in western Virginia, and enable us to live healthy and more productive lives while being better stewards of our environment.